 (b) The limitation noted above in § 310.20.30(a) may be waived, however, if the presiding judge or U.S. magistrate judge (if the services were rendered in a case disposed of entirely before the U.S. magistrate judge), in the interest of justice, finds that timely procurement of necessary services could not await prior authorization.
 See: 18 U.S.C. § 3006A(e)(2)(B).

-All claims for services other than counsel, under 18 U.S.C. § 3006A(e), should include the following:
+All claims for services other than counsel, under 18 U.S.C. § 3006A(e), must be submitted using the eVoucher system and should include the following:

 (a) a statement as to the type of, dates of, and time expended for, the services provided;

-(b) an explanation of the fee arrangement (e.g., hourly rate, per diem rate, etc.);
+(b) an explanation of the fee arrangement (e.g., hourly rate, etc.);

 (c) an itemized statement of all expenses for which reimbursement is claimed; and